 It’s time to take measures to keep FOGs from storm drains and sewers.
 If you put buckets of used cooking oil outside.
 Make sure it’s tightly sealed to prevent rainwater from getting in and to ensure it doesn’t spill out into the streets or gutters if a bucket tips over.
 Better yet, learn how to properly dispose of used cooking oil.

-Train your kitchen staff to ensure they practice all of your FOG disposal guidelines.
+1. Properly Train Your Kitchen Staff: Train your kitchen staff to ensure they practice all of your FOG disposal guidelines.
 Post signs to help remind them that cooking oil never gets poured down the drain or outside in a storm drain.
 Make sure they’re aware of where the FOG containers are located and teach them how to clean up any spills.

-It may seem logical to take greasy equipment outside to use a cleaning solution and break up the grease before spraying it off.
+2. Never Wash or Rinse Items Outside: It may seem logical to take greasy equipment outside to use a cleaning solution and break up the grease before spraying it off.
 Don’t do this.
 The grease and cleaning solution will work their way to the stormwater system where it can harm animals and fish.

-Take paper towels and wipe out remaining fats, oils, and greases from pots, baking dishes, and other kitchen items.
+3. Once Oils Are Drained Into a Container, Do a Dry Wipe: Take paper towels and wipe out remaining fats, oils, and greases from pots, baking dishes, and other kitchen items.
 Do not wash them in a sink without first doing a dry wipe.

-When frying items, small particles of fat will become airborne and get drawn into the kitchen exhaust.
+4. Use and Clean Exhaust System Filters Regularly: When frying items, small particles of fat will become airborne and get drawn into the kitchen exhaust.
 Clean the exhaust filters regularly to prevent those fat particles from reaching the rooftop.

-In addition to saving your oils to have them recycled, compost your food scraps as meat and dairy scraps have fats in them too.
+5. Compost All Food Scraps: In addition to saving your oils to have them recycled, compost your food scraps as meat and dairy scraps have fats in them too.
 Scrape food scraps from plates and cooking vessels into a bucket for composting.
 You can find food recycling companies that accept business food waste through Oregon Metro’s Find-A-Recycler tool.

-While you can store grease containers outside, don’t put them next to storm drains or gutters and catch basins that lead to storm drains.
+6. Store FOG Containers Away From Storm Drains: While you can store grease containers outside, don’t put them next to storm drains or gutters and catch basins that lead to storm drains.
 Keep them as far away as possible.
 If it does leak, it has time to soak into the ground.
 Clean up leaks as soon as you spot them by using specialized absorbent pads and not materials like cat litter that can wash away and clog storm drains.

 What Happens to Used Cooking Oil?